secvisogram/csaf-cms-backend/documents/architecture-decisions.md

   - Workflow state changes do not add text to the revision history summary.

-When a new document is created on the server, any existing revision history items corresponding to pre-release versions are deleted, a new version number (matching the versioning scheme configured on the server) is assigned, and an initial revision history item is created.
+When a new document is created on the server, any existing revision history items are deleted, a new version number (matching the versioning scheme configured on the server) is assigned, and an initial revision history item is created.

 #### Backend States